lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

 They are defined as unsigned integer, see {{annexA}}.

 # Rule definition

-A rule is either a C/D or an F/R rule.
-A rule is identified by the length and value of its rule ID.
+A rule is idenfied by a unique rule identifier (rule ID) comprising both a Rule ID value and a Rule ID length.
 The YANG grouping rule-id-type defines the structure used to represent a rule ID.
 A length of 0 is allowed to represent an implicit rule.

 Three types of rules are defined in {{RFC8724}}:

 * Compression: a compression rule is associated with the rule ID.
-* No compression: nothing is associated with the rule ID.
+* No compression: this identifies the default rule used to send a packet in extenso when no compression rule was found (see {{RFC8724}} section 6).
 * Fragmentation: fragmentation parameters are associated with the rule ID.
 Fragmentation is optional and feature "fragmentation" should be set.